zethon/xenrep/README.md

 # Xen Rep

-This plugin is based off the original reputation functionality that existed for years on my message board [AMB](https://www.anothermessageboard.com).
+This plugin is based off the original "rep" functionality that existed for years on my message board [AMB](https://www.anothermessageboard.com).

 AMB ran vBulletin 3.x for several years which had a feature that allowed users to rate posts and leave a comment with their rating.
 Originally these comments were only viewable to the person who made the post, however some time around 2006 I installed an addon that displayed the comments directly in the post.
 This functionality became very popular on AMB, and was known as "rep".